omidarmat/onLearn/react.md

 }
 ```

 Into this hook, we need to pass an object with 2 properties.
 First, `queryKey`, which is usually an array containing a string, but can be a complex array too.
 This query key that we define here will uniquely identify this data that we are going to query here.
 So if later, we use the `useQuery` hook on another page, with this exact query key, then the data would be read from the cash.
 Second, the actual query function named `queryFn` as property.
 This is the function that is responsible for actually fetching the data from the API.
-The function that we insert here, needs to return a promise.
+The function that we insert here, needs to return a **promise**.
 So we can use the `async` function that we previously defined in the `apiCabins.js` file:

 ```js
 // apiCabins.js